TodorYBorisov/Boats4U-App-React/README.md

 The application is successfully deployed, allowing users to experience its features and functionalities in action.

 Deployment Details:
-- Project Demo: Explore the live demonstration of my application at [Boats4U](https://boats4u.vercel.app/) This interactive demo showcases the seamless user experience, enabling users to navigate, explore boat options, and engage with the platform's features
+- Project Demo: Explore the live demonstration of my application at [Boats4U](https://boats4u.vercel.app/).
+  This interactive demo showcases the seamless user experience, enabling users to navigate, explore boat options, and engage with the platform's features
-- Demo user, e-mail:peter@abv.bg password:123456
+- Demo users, e-mail: toshko@abv.bg password: 123456 & e-mail: peter@abv.bg password: 123456
-- Repository Link: Access the deployed version's code repository on [GitHub](https://github.com/TodorYBorisov/Boats4U-Deployed)
+- Repository Link: Access the deployed version's code repository on [GitHub](https://github.com/TodorYBorisov/Boats4U-Deployed).
   This repository holds the deployed codebase, providing transparency and accessibility for developers and contributors

 Deployment Platforms Used:
-- Front-End Deployment [Vercel](https://vercel.com/): The front-end of my application is deployed using Vercel, a powerful platform for effortlessly deploying React applications.
+- Front-End Deployment [Vercel](https://vercel.com/).
+The front-end of my application is deployed using Vercel, a powerful platform for effortlessly deploying React applications.
 This ensures a reliable and performant hosting environment for our user-facing interface
-- Backend Deployment [Render](https://render.com/): For the backend deployment, I used leveraged Render, a robust platform capable of hosting and managing server-side components.
+- Backend Deployment [Render](https://render.com/).
+For the backend deployment, I used leveraged Render, a robust platform capable of hosting and managing server-side components.
 Render ensures the smooth functioning and accessibility of my backend infrastructure

 ## Features
 <ins>Public part visible without authentication:</ins>
 - **Home page** is accessible by all users, and features two buttons, one directs users to the catalog displaying all available boats, while the other leads to the about page
 - **About Us** page includes incorporates an embedded Google Maps location, a carousel, and fundamental details about the application
 - **Boats page** presents essential information about a specific boat trip, offering detailed trip information without interactive functionalities
-- **Sign Up** page (register) expect as input username, email, phone number, gender, password and repeat password, <ins>all fields are required to create a new user</ins>
+- **Sign Up** page expects as input username, email, phone number, gender, password and repeat password, <ins>all fields are required to create a new user</ins>
     - Username should be at least 3 characters long
     - Password should be at least 5 characters long
     - The password and the repeated password should match
-- **Login page** expect as input valid email and password
+- **Login page** expects a valid email and password as input

 <ins>Private part visible after successful authentication and authorization:</ins>
 - **Boats page** give access to all boat trip details information